MCarlomagno/hackernaut/README.md

 uint256 blockValue = uint256(blockhash(block.number.sub(1)));
 ```

-Turns out that the `blockValue` is totally deterministic on a given block, which means that we can replicate this value using another smart contract and calling the function `guess` from there.
+Turns out that the `blockValue` is totally deterministic for a given block, which means that we can replicate this value using another smart contract and calling the function `guess` from there.

-The code of the smart contract is [here](https://github.com/MCarlomagno/hackernaut/blob/main/contracts/CoinFlip.sol) where `victimAddress` is the address of the contract instance.
+The code of the smart contract is [here](https://github.com/MCarlomagno/hackernaut/blob/main/contracts/CoinFlip.sol).

 As a summary, the following function will guess the coin side successfully in every single try: